Preview Course Materials Course Outline

 - Definitions, concepts, and terminology of predictive analytics

-- Methods adapted from statistics, data mining, and machine learning
+- Enabling methods adapted from statistics, data mining, and machine learning

-- How successful predictive capabilities are enabled by human and organizational factors
+- How success is enabled by human and organizational factors including team composition, structure, culture, collaboration, and accountabilities

 - Why business, technical, and management skills are essential for success